Using SIG-E-CAPS to Help Depression – Introduction

 - The most prescribed antidepressants increase serotonin levels in your brain.

-- Why?—because studies showed that “happier” “more productive” people had higher serotonin levels in their brain.
+- Why?—because studies showed that “happier” “more productive” people have higher serotonin levels in their brain.

 - But how do these antidepressants do this?

 - They block specific receptors—think of them as “vacuum” cells—from re-absorbing serotonin.

 - By preventing the reabsorption of serotonin, they increase the amount of serotonin for your brain cells.